 Discipleship Ministries provides some practical suggestions in this article 10 Ideas for Church Financial Leaders Amid the COVID-19 Crisis.

 We will continue to add resources as they come available.
 If you have questions contact Karen at [email protected]

 LEADING A CULTURE OF YEAR-ROUND GENEROSITY:

 Empowering Congregational Generosity & Stewardship teams

-Offered in the Delaware-Maryland Synod at First Ev.
-Lutheran Church, Ellicott City
+Offered in the Delaware-Maryland Synod at St. John Lutheran Church, Linthicum

 Congregational stewardship begins with a healthy understanding of gratitude and generosity.
 We have first received and therefore we give.
 Developing a culture of gratitude and generosity is the focus for growing stewards in many congregations.
 Through the study of Scripture, we develop a trust in God’s abundance and strive to be faithful disciples and stewards.
 The formation of these stewards is a lifelong journey, and one in which we accompany each other.

 We faithfully steward the gifts God has so abundantly given to us.
 Although some think of stewardship as only a financial response to God’s love, stewardship encompasses so much more than money.
 It is about how we use all that God has entrusted to our care — our time, our talents and our treasures — to love God and our neighbors, both inside and outside of the church walls and our homes.

 - Lenten Living Generously Interactive Prayer Station project: Learn how to set up a weekly interactive prayer station for members to explore and pray about starting on Ash Wednesday going through Lent.